-Joel Segal is the co-founder of RAP-TRAC, the CRDC-housed Reimagining America Project: The Truth, Reconciliation and Atonement Commission of Charlotte, North Carolina.
+Joel Segal is the co-founder of RAP-TRACC, the CRDC-housed Reimagining America Project: The Truth, Reconciliation and Atonement Commission of Charlotte, North Carolina.
 RAP-TRAC has already held two hearings on police and law enforcement, as well as homelessness, and is stimulating a national discussion to substantively address systemic racism through acts of “atonement” on the local, state, and federal level.

 Joel is the National Environmental Chair of the League of United Latin American Citizens (LULAC).
 He co-authored federal legislation to solarize Puerto Rico, a bill that was introduced by Rep. Ted Lieu.
 He is currently the co-director of the National Election Protection Coalition and the Covid-19 Emergency Response Group.

 He is a board member of the National Coalition for the Homeless in Washington, D.C., and recently co-founded Housing and Dignity for All: The National Campaign to End Involuntary Homelessness in America.

 In 2004, Joel organized the first congressional hearings on voter suppression, which were integral in the founding of the modern U.S. election protection movement.
 He co-authored federal legislation introduced by Rep. Hank Johnson that would transition the U.S. away from electronic machines to verifiable paper ballots.